 B1 Business Preliminary (BEC Preliminary) Writing.

-Nobody likes writing is what I usually say.
+Nobody likes writing.
 It takes more time than speaking because you have to think more, it is easy to make mistakes because you often translate more directly from your own language, and when it is written and sent (because most of the time you write emails don’t you?) then it is final, too late to change or to add anything.
 You can find some useful resources to help with your writing skills at the bottom of the General Resources page here.

 B1 Business Preliminary (BEC Preliminary)